These were the living quarters for the Crown Prince at Gyeongbokgung, Seoul's main palace. To the rear, King Gojong built more halls for...

 Like a phoenix, Seoul’s premier palace has risen several times from the ashes of destruction.
 Hoards of tourists have replaced the thousands of government officials, scholars, eunuchs, concubines, soldiers and servants who once lived here.
 Watch the changing of the guard ceremonies at the main entrance Gwanghwamun , then set aside at least half a day to do justice to the compound which includes a couple of museums, ornamental gardens and some of Seoul's grandest architectural sights.

-Originally built by King Taejo, the founder of the Joseon dynasty, the grandest of Seoul’s palaces served as the principal palace until 1592, when it was burnt down during the Japanese invasions.
+Originally built by King Taejo, the founder of the Joseon dynasty, Gyeongbokgung served as the principal palace until 1592, when it was burnt down during the Japanese invasions.
 It lay in ruins for nearly 300 years until Heungseon Daewongun, regent and father of King Gojong, started to rebuild it in 1865.
 King Gojong moved in during 1868, but the expensive rebuilding project virtually bankrupted the government.

-Then walk left to Gyeonghoeru , a large raised pavilion resting on 48 stone pillars and overlooking an artificial lake with two small islands, which is almost as grand a scene.
+West of Geunjeongjeon is the spectacular Gyeonghoeru , a large raised pavilion resting on 48 stone pillars and overlooking an artificial lake with two small islands.
 State banquets were held inside and kings went boating on the pond.

-At the rear, King Gojong built more halls for his own personal use and an ornamental pond with an attractive hexagonal pavilion on an island, where a heron can sometimes be spotted.
+On the eastern side of the grounds is Donggun , the living quarters for the Crown Prince.
+To the rear, King Gojong built more halls for his own personal use and an ornamental pond with Hyangwonjeong , an attractive hexagonal pavilion on an island.

-An audio commentary and a free guided tour (at 11am, 1.30pm and 3.30pm) are available to learn more about this unique, Korean-style palace.
-Soldiers in Joseon-era uniforms stand guard and there are regular changing of the guard ceremonies, as well as a re-enactment of the government service examination.
+An audio commentary and a free guided tour (at 11am, 1.30pm and 3.30pm) are available if you wish to learn more about the palace.